 - We’ve added a few ideas for optional garnishes: sliced green onion tops for a “scallion cream cheese” option, or a bit of grated Parmesan for a sophisticated flair.
 But we love it as is: pure and simple!

 This recipe is…

-Vegetarian, gluten-free with gluten-free pasta.
+This Everything Bagel pasta recipe is vegetarian, gluten-free with gluten-free pasta.

 This Everything Bagel Pasta takes the magic of an Everything Bagel and puts it into delicious dinner form.
 It takes only 15 minutes to make this simple vegetarian dinner recipe!